iotaledger/hub/docs/getting_started.md

 - In case user sent tokens to a deposit address that has been swept, we offer a mechanism to recover the funds (see docs/hip/001-get_address_secret.md)

+- To facilitate toolchain / build environment setup we have provided toolchain configurations to build the Hub against.
+To use these, see the [toolchains repository](https://github.com/iotaledger/toolchains) for more details.
+As an example, to use the provided `x86-64-core-i7` toolchain, you'd build the signing server like this: `bazel build -c opt --crosstool_top='@iota_toolchains//tools/x86-64-core-i7--glibc--bleeding-edge-2018.07-1:toolchain' --cpu=x86_64 --host_crosstool_top=@bazel_tools//tools/cpp:toolchain //signing_server/...`

 ## Building the hub

 - bazel run -c opt //hub:hub -- <parameters>